making-ventures/runlify/docs/08-frontend-file-graph.md

 Menu items added via `system.addGroupMenuItem` / `addInternalMenuItem` etc. in the meta are reflected in `getDefaultMenu.ts` — do not edit that file.

+### `PermissionPage.tsx` / `NotFoundPage.tsx` — once {#permission-fallbacks}

+Fallback components rendered instead of a page's real content.
+Both re-export a react-admin built-in by default and are safe to replace.
+See [11-permissions.md](./11-permissions.md#fallback-components) for when each one is used.

 ---

 ## How the menu is built